U-Cut Lavender Date/Times

-Lavender is $7 per bundle (roughly a twist-tie full).
+Lavender is $7 per bundle.
 We provide baskets, scissors and twist ties.

 Learn How to Harvest and Prune Lavender